Agoric/documentation/main/ertp/api/issuer.md

 If the optional `optTotalAmount` is present, the total value of all Payments in `paymentsArray` must equal `optTotalAmount` or it throws an error.

+Each Payment in `paymentsArray` must be associated with the same Brand as `issuer`.

 ```js
 const { mint: quatloosMint, issuer: quatloosIssuer, brand: quatloosBrand } = makeIssuerKit('quatloos');